aws-samples/automotive-damage-processing/README.md

 From the data set downloaded on step 2, there is a test folder.
 This folder has random images which can be used for testing the solution.
 Follow the steps below in order to see the results in the UI.

-1. In the UI, take the following actions and load the any of the images from the test data set:
+1. In the UI, take the following actions and load the any of the images from the test folder from the repository downloaded on step 2:

 2. On the left side of the UI, choose the parameters, Make, model, area of the damage, type of damage, the severity and how many matches you want to find from the Vector Database.